Door gasket replacement

 Can I use the oven immediately after installing the new gasket?

-Yes, the oven can be used right away once the gasket is fully seated in all retaining clips.
-Run a short test cycle at 350°F to confirm the door seals properly before normal cooking.
+Yes, you can use the oven right away once the gasket is fully seated in all retaining clips.
+I recommend running a short test cycle at 350°F to confirm the door seals properly before resuming normal cooking.